kaizhu256/node-istanbul-lite/README.md

 # this shell script will
   # 1. npm install istanbul-lite
   # 2. create test-script foo.js
-  # 3. run offline-coverage for foo.js and create an html coverage-report
+  # 3. run offline-coverage for foo.js and create an offline-report

 # instruction:
   # 1. copy and paste this entire shell script into a console and press enter